Leadership and History

 While providing leadership at the statewide level, FLA also provides its members with volunteer opportunities to develop personal and professional leadership skills.

-Lisa O’Donnell was named Executive Director in March 2018 and remained with FLA providing steady leadership through the 2020 pandemic.
-She departed in September of 2021, and Jennifer Pratt was named interim executive director.
-Jennifer served through September 2022 as interim executive director.
+Lisa O’Donnell was named Executive Director in March 2018 and provided steady leadership through the 2020 pandemic.
+She departed in September of 2021, and Jennifer Pratt was named Interim Executive Director.
+Jennifer served through September 2022 as Interim Executive Director.